Abdelazizmakkawi1/SEVEN-SAGES-TEA-COMPANY-SSTC-DATA-MODELING-PROJECT/01-Create-a-Data-Model-for-Seven-Sages-Brewing-Company/README.md

 ### Get Data:
-used files are `CFO Metrics Tracker.xlsx`, `Customer List (as of FY2021).txt`, `SSBC Product Offerings.pdf`, `USD-CAD Exchange Rates.csv`, `Monthly Sales Logs/` downloaded from Udacity and can be found on `Source Files` folder on this repo.
+used files are `CFO Metrics Tracker.xlsx`, `Customer List (as of FY2021).txt`, `SSBC Product Offerings.pdf`, `USD-CAD Exchange Rates.csv`, `Monthly Sales Logs` downloaded from Udacity and can be found on `Source Files` folder on this repo.

 ### ETL with Power Query: